 Radio Practice and Politics

-No prior experience with media production is needed to take this program; however, a willingness to experiment with communication, technology, and collaboration is essential.
+No prior experience with media production is needed; however, a willingness to experiment with communication, technology, and collaboration is essential.
 The program will introduce students to speaking, writing, interviewing, recording, editing, and broadcasting skills that contribute to the production of high-quality audio programs.
-Students will also learn about modern radio history, politics, economics, and aesthetics.
-Special attention will be given to non-commercial radio in the U.S. Program assignments will include both live and edited presentations using a variety of formats.
-Some lessons will be taught by KAOS Training and Operations Manager, Ruth Brownstein.
-Students will gain knowledge and skills that will allow them to potentially host programs at KAOS Olympia community radio station in the future.
+Students will also learn about contemporary radio politics, economics, and aesthetics.
+Special attention will be given to non-commercial radio and podcasts in the U.S. Assignments will include edited interviews and on-air DJ experience.
+Some lessons will be taught by KAOS Staff Member, Ruth Brownstein.
+Students will gain knowledge and skills that will allow them to potentially host programs at KAOS Community Radio in the future.
 Radio Practice and Politics fulfills speech communication requirements for selected MIT endorsement areas.